 Can You Wash Pesticides Off of Strawberries?

-Now, you might look at that study and see that tap water was one of the cleaning methods used–and they apparently saw a reduction of 19.8 – 68.1% reduction of the toxins.
+You might note that in the study, tap water was one of the cleaning methods used--resulting in a reduction of 19.8 - 68.1% reduction of the toxins.
 However, that's a HUGE range!
 Why is that?
 And how do you know that you are getting closer to the 68.1% off and not the 19.8%?

 And also note that the study only tested for 10 fungicides and 6 insecticides.

-Remember that here, there were 45 (yes forty-five!!) pesticides found on strawberries.
+Remember that here, there have been 45 (yes forty-five!!) pesticides found on strawberries.
 Again, that number has likely changed since then, but there have been more than 16 cited in recent years.

 Strawberries and pesticides are at topic that very much needs to be addressed.